You can use your Lifetime ISA to help fund your retirement and access your funds without a withdrawal charge from the age of 60.

 As your circumstances can change over time you should regularly review whether the type of Lifetime ISA you hold is still right for you.

 A Cash Lifetime ISA may not be the best option for retirement savings.
-It’s generally accepted that saving for retirement is a long term commitment and it could be better to invest in stocks and shares.
+It’s generally accepted that saving for retirement is a long term commitment and you may wish to consider investing in stocks and shares.
 However, this will depend on your personal circumstances, including your attitude to risk.

-You could invest in a pension or stocks and shares Lifetime ISA.
+You could invest in a pension or stocks and shares Lifetime ISA, or both.
 While the value of your investment is at risk and can fall as well as rise, it may be possible to receive a better return from a stocks and shares based product over the long term (more than 10 years) than you would from a savings account.

 If you are employed, you should consider the potential availability of a workplace pension scheme and your tax position.
 If you save in a Lifetime ISA instead of enrolling in, or contributing to, a pension scheme from your employer or personal pension scheme: